Early Clocks

 A

-Hook-and-Spike, c1720
+Hook-and-Spike, by

 Above.
-Showing a close-up of the round dial hook-and-spike by Richard Savage c1720.
-Original iron hand.
+Showing the round dial hook-and-spike by Richard Savage c1725.
+The clock is in a wonderfully original condition throughout.
 Photographed by Lee Borrett.

 Above.
 Showing a close-up of the signature and is signed 'Rich.
 Savage, Salop (Shrewsbury).
 Lovely fleur-de-lis half-hour markers.
 Photographed by Lee Borrett.